mahamshahid18/docs-test/Node-OAuth-IG.md

 ```

-You must authorize now authorize the client.
+You must now authorize the client.

 ### Authorizing your client